Arch-ive/Seasoned-Recipes/content/recipe/base/Fresh Pasta/index.md

 >These ratios are per person.
 Double it for two people and so on.

->When making Trofie the flour ratio of Semolina to 00 is increased and eggs removed
+>When making Pici the flour ratio of Semolina to 00 is increased and eggs removed

 {{< carousel images="{gallery/pasta_shape1.jpg,gallery/pasta_shape2.jpg,gallery/pasta_shape3.jpg}" interval="10000" >}}